 Where possible the due diligence and assessments are carried out before the relationship, activity product, service of decision is entered into or taken.
-Depending on the particular circumstances and the human rights risks posed, the Group undertakes human rights due diligence and risk assessments on an ongoing basis at intervals determined by the Compliance Department on a case-by-case basis.
+Depending on the particular circumstances and the human rights risks posed, project sponsors undertake human rights due diligence and risk assessments as part of the supplier contract renewal.